Sell your flat fast in as little as 7 days

 That being said, there is a time in which it’s most common for the buyer to pull out of the purchase, right after the RICs survey.
 This is an extensive survey that is done on your property by a third party, and it will highlight any issues or potential concerns.
 If something is flagged up in the survey it might scare the buyer or they might look to drop their offer in order to compensate for the issue, and this the most common reason the sale process breaks down.

-Another common time for a buyer to pull out is when it comes to the mortgage approval stage.
-There’s no set time of when this might be, but it’s typically a fair few weeks down the line, and it happens if a buyer's finances aren’t in order and their application for a mortgage on your property gets rejected.
+Another common time for a buyer to pull out is when it comes to the house repayments approval stage.
+There’s no set time of when this might be, but it’s typically a fair few weeks down the line, and it happens if a buyer's finances aren’t in order and their application for a house repayments on your property gets rejected.

 House sales are complex and generally take a while, so there’s a lot of things that can crop up during the process meaning there are several reasons that a buyer might pull out of a sale.
 If you understand the reasons for your buyer pulling out, sometimes there might be something that you can do to mitigate their concern and prevent it from happening.